ndurner/ndurner.github.io/_posts/2024-08-23-hallucinations.md

 date: 2024-08-23
 last_updated: 2024-08-23
 description: "Demonstrates mitigating LLM factual hallucinations with system prompts ('I do not know'), showcasing 'Indigo Sock Game' examples and workbench demos on GPT-4o and Claude 3.5."
-tags: [ai, llm, hallucinations, system prompts, gpt-4, claude 3.5]
+tags: [ai, llm, hallucinations, system prompts, gpt-4, claude 3.5, ai-literacy]
 ---

 On the persistent issue of factuality hallucinations in Large Language Models (LLMs), a LinkedIn post by Maxime Labonne gave as an example the "Indigo Sock Game" - a non-existent game that, according to him, most models will nonetheless confidently describe when prompted.
 This phenomenon underscores the ongoing challenges in ensuring LLM reliability and factual accuracy.